cdisc-org/DataExchange-ODM-LinkML/README.md

 ## Breakdown of XML schema structure as JSON
-After creating a flattening the .xsd schema files into a single schema, ODMv2 can be read in and explored as a Python dictionary via the `xmlschema` package (dicts are almost identical to JSON)
+After flattening the .xsd schema files into a single schema, ODMv2 can be read in and explored as a Python dictionary via the `xmlschema` package (dicts are almost identical to JSON)

     xs:simpletype has many elements (78) | value (non-object) types
         { name of type,